poshjosh/rate-limiter-spring/README.md

 import javax.servlet.http.HttpServletRequest;

 @Configuration
-public class MyWebMvcConfigurer extends AbstractRateLimiterWebMvcConfigurer {
+public class RateLimiterWebMvcConfigurer extends AbstractRateLimiterWebMvcConfigurer {

-    public MyWebMvcConfigurer(RateLimiter<HttpServletRequest> rateLimiter) {
+    public RateLimiterWebMvcConfigurer(RateLimiter<HttpServletRequest> rateLimiter) {
         super(rateLimiter);
     }
 }
 ```

-A `RateLimiter` bean is provided by default.
-Therefore, you could alternatively
+__1a.
+Alternatively, autowire the provided `RateLimiter<HttpServletRequest>` bean__

-implement your own `WebMvcConfigurer` and use the `RateLimiter` bean as you see fit.
+This way you use the `RateLimiter` as you see fit.

 __2. Annotate your spring application class as shown:__